CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

 ## Entity origin code (primary identifier)

-An entity origin code is a primary unique identifier of a record in CluedIn.
+An entity origin code is a **primary unique identifier** of a record in CluedIn.
 The required details for producing the entity origin code are established when the mapping for a data set is created.
 To find these details, go to the **Map** tab of the data set and select **Edit mapping**.
 On the **Map entity** tab, you'll find the **Entity Origin** section, which contains the required details for producing the entity origin code.

 ![codes-2.png](../../assets/images/key-terms-and-features/codes-2.png)

-The entity origin code is made up from the entity type (1), [origin](/key-terms-and-features/origin) (2), and the value of the property that was selected for producing the entity origin code (3).
+The entity origin code is made up from the [entity type](/key-terms-and-features/entity-type) (1), the [origin](/key-terms-and-features/origin) (2), and the value of the property that was selected for producing the entity origin code (3).
 This combination allows achieving absolute uniqueness across any data source that you interact with.

 ![codes-3.png](../../assets/images/key-terms-and-features/codes-3.png)

 There might be cases when the property for producing the entity origin code is empty or you don't have any property suitable for defining uniqueness.
-In the following sections, we'll explore different ways for dealing with such cases.
+In the following sections, we'll explore different ways for defining uniqueness.

-### Empty value in origin code
+### Empty value in primary identifier

-If the property that you selected in your mapping for producing the primary identifier has an empty value, then this empty value will be converted to a **HASH CODE** that will try to represent uniqueness.
+If the property that you selected in your mapping for producing the primary identifier has an empty value, then this empty value will be converted to a **hash code** that will try to represent uniqueness.
 Please note that even if the hash code is a good fallback option, you need to consider if it is viable for your source of data.
-For data sets that have many empty values or are very incomplete, it can lead to unwanted merges.
+For data sets that have many empty values or are incomplete, it can lead to unwanted merges.

-Consider the following example that will append the hash code `e7c4d00573302d3b1432fd14d89e5dd0dc68a0ea`.
+Consider the following example, where the hash code will be `e7c4d00573302d3b1432fd14d89e5dd0dc68a0ea`.

 ```
 {